Poster Prizes

 Sponsored Poster Prizes

-Journal on Structural Dynamics Poster Prize: The prize of $250 is given for excellence in research on structural determination and dynamics of systems, enabled by the emerging new instruments (e.g. XFELs, electron sources, etc.) and new experimental and theoretical methodologies and is open to students (graduate and undergraduate) and post-docs.
+Journal on Structural Dynamics Poster Prize: A $250 prize is awarded in recognition of outstanding research in time-dependent as well as time-independent structural determination and is open to students (graduate and undergraduate) and post-docs.
 The ACA Journal on Structural Dynamics sponsors this prize.

 CrystEngComm Poster Prize: CrystEngComm (published by the Royal Society of Chemistry) is pleased to sponsor a prize to be awarded to the best student, graduate or undergraduate, poster presentation in the area of crystal engineering /supramolecular chemistry.
 The winner will receive an RSC book voucher and an announcement will be posted on the CrystEngComm website.